 This catalog is a general information publication only.
 It is not intended to nor does it contain all regulations that relate to students.
-Applicants, students, and faculty are referred to The University of Texas Health Science Center at Houston General Catalog.
-The provisions of this catalog and/or the General Catalog do not constitute a contract, express or implied, between any applicant, student or faculty member and The University of Texas School of Biomedical Informatics at Houston or The University of Texas System.
-The University of Texas School of Biomedical Informatics at Houston reserves the right to withdraw courses at any time, to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirements affecting students.
+Applicants, students, and faculty are referred to respective UTHealth Houston school catalogs.
+The provisions of the General Information section or the school-specific information in each school catalog, student handbook, or school policy or regulation do not constitute a contract, expressed or implied, between any applicant, student or faculty member at UTHealth Houston or The University of Texas System.
+UTHealth Houston reserves the right to withdraw courses at any time, to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirements affecting students.
 Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.

-To the extent provided by applicable law, no person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by UTHealth on the basis of race, color, national origin, religion, sex, sexual orientation, gender expression or gender identity, age, veteran status, genetic information, or any other basis prohibited by law.
+To the extent provided by applicable law, no person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by UTHealth Houston on the basis of race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, gender expression or identity, veteran status, or any other basis prohibited by law.

-2020-2021 CATALOG
+2023-2024 CATALOG